PyxelM/alucinara/content/private/crystalline tales/ct1.md

 What does it look like, what is its relevance, and what is it used for?
 %%
 ## Overview
-This note will be exploring the history of the Minikin, more generally of the 2nd realm.
+This note will be exploring the history of the Minikin, more generally of the [2nd Realm](locations/2nd-realm.md).
 This will be explaining the events that led up to the creation of the Morellic tribe, and the fall of the first empires and the politics of the first groups.
-I will be deciding the events of the first 100-200 years, beginning with the founding of Nairu.
+I will be deciding the events of the first 100-200 years, beginning with the founding of Naíru.

 ## Notes
 Work On: